Aboriginal and Torres Strait Islander people

 - Emergency housing

 - Transitional accommodation

-- Sorry Day - Thursday 26 May 2016 from 10.30am to 2.30pm at Tarntanyangga (Victoria Square).
-This National Sorry Day event is being organized by the Journey of Healing Association (SA).
+- Sorry Day — The National Sorry Day 2018 event will be held on Friday 25 May at Tarntanyangga (Victoria Square).
+This Sorry Day event is organised by the Journey of Healing Association (SA).

 - SA NAIDOC Family Fun Day — Friday 13 July 2018 at Tarntanyangga (Victoria Square).
 Supporting NAIDOC Week, 8 to 15 July.
 This event is organised by the South Australian NAIDOC Committee.

 - Chief Executive Aboriginal and Torres Strait Islander Employee of the Year Awards — Also in support of NAIDOC Week, this year DHS will host morning teas throughout the department and will recognise the contribution and achievements of Aboriginal and Torres Strait Islander staff.

 Art Design by Allan Sumner titled 'Cultural Maintenance'.